JennyL5/yformatics/year-2/probability/part-1/counting/notes.md

 $$= 78624000$$

-You can see by comparing these two examples the massive difference in final answer that simply allowing repetition causes.
+You can see by comparing these two examples the massive difference in the final answer that simply allowing repetition causes.

 ## Ordering & distinction